tinoryj/FeatureSpy/README.md

 bash runSnapFalsePositive.sh
 ```

-For `runSnapDetection.sh`, the following messages will be output after the script is executed, including each condition and the detection ratio of the three schemes under that condition.
+For `runSnapDetection.sh`, the following messages will be output after the script is executed, including each condition's information and the detection ratio of the three schemes under that condition.

 ```txt
 Snapshot size = 1024 MiB, fake file number (n) = 1024, modify pos (x) = 2, modify length (y) = 2